gterty019/AAAI25MIPENS/README.md

 2. Unnecessary lines are removed to produce the accuracy matrix for the classifiers

 **Step 2:** Weight Computation
-Weighting schemes introduced in our paper are applied:
+The following weighting schemes are applied, as explained in our paper:
-1. Uniform Weighting Per Classifier (UW)
+1. Uniform Weights Per Classifier (UW, UW-PC in our paper)
-2. Uniform Weighting Per Classifier Class (UW_PCA)
+2. Uniform Weights Per Classifier-Class (UW_PCA, UW-PCC in our paper)
-3. Accuracy-based Weighting Per Classifier (WA)
+3. Weighted Average Based on Normalized Accuracy Per Classifier (WA, WA-PC in our paper)
-4. Accuracy-based Weighting Per Classifier Class (WA_PCA)
+4. Weighted Average Based on Normalized Accuracy Per Classifier-Class (WA_PCA, WA-PCC in our paper)
-5. Differential Evaluation Weighting (DE)
+5. Differential Evolution (DE)
 6. Bayesian Model Averaging (BMA)
-7.   **MIP & Elastic Net Weighting (MIPEN)**
+7.   **MIP incorporating Elastic Net Regularization (MIPEN, MIP in our paper)**

 **Step 3:** Inference
 **Uncomment and customize the inference lines to use generated weights for evaluation:**